MicrosoftDocs/azure-devops-docs/docs/organizations/security/manage-tokens-namespaces.md

 - **token**: Required.
 Individual security token.
 - **allow-bit**: Optional.
 Allow bit or addition of bits.
 Required if --deny-bit is missing.
 - **deny-bit**: Optional.
 Deny bit or addition of bits.
 Required if --allow-bit is missing.
 - **merge**: Optional.
-If set, the existing ACE has its allow and deny merged with the incoming ACE's allow and deny.
+If set, the existing access control entry (ACE) has its allow and deny merged with the incoming ACE's allow and deny.
 If unset, the existing ACE is displaced.
 The accepted values are *false* or *true*.

 ### Example